DataDog/datadog-operator/docs/install-openshift.md

   kind: DatadogAgent
   metadata:
     name: datadog
-    namespace: datadog # or openshift-operators depending on where the Datadog Operator was deployed
+    namespace: openshift-operators # same namespace as where the Datadog Operator was deployed
   spec:
     global:
       credentials: